Enkomi (archaeological site): Cypro-Minoan script finds

 In 1967 a small terracotta cylinder (#097 ENKO Arou 001) was found at Enkomi.
 It is dated to the Late Cypriot IIA–B period (fourteenth century BC) and is inscribed in the Cypro-Minoan 1 (CM1) variant, sometimes called Linear C. The text is the longest CM1 text found outside Syria.
-The cylinder holds 27 lines lines of text with 217 signs in total.
+The cylinder holds 27 lines of text with 217 signs in total.
 The Cypro-Minoan Script is yet untranslated nor is the underlying language known with certainty.